 Avoid Credit Card Traps

-Prepaid cards should be avoided if it doesn’t have credit builder program.
+If a prepaid card doesn’t offer a credit-building program, avoid using it.
 Look for a card that will report to at least 1 of the credit bureaus.
-A credit card that doesn’t report your activity to a credit bureau is no good in helping you build or rebuild your credit.
+A credit card that doesn’t report your activity to a credit bureau will not help you build or rebuild your credit.

-Don’t apply for a credit card that caters to good credit.
-A lot of reward credit cards have minimum credit score requirements of above 680.
-Each time you have a financing company pull your credit, it will lower your score.
+Every time a financing company pulls your credit, it lowers your score.
 There is no point in applying for a credit card that requires a high credit score!
 All you are doing is lowering your credit score.

 Keywords to look for before applying

 Look for credit cards that say things like: